 Each transcript must be in an institutional letterhead envelope and sealed by the Registrar's Office.
 Sealed envelopes and transcripts marked "Issued to Student" are acceptable.

 If you are an OSU student, you must request and submit transcripts from OSU.

 If a school uses a system other than a 4.0 letter-grade scale, we require a grade conversion along with the transcript, if available.

-OSU CVM accepts the following credits for lower division courses: Advanced Placement (AP), College Level Examination Program (CLEP), Defense Activity Non-Traditional Education Support (DANTES) and International Baccalaureate (IB) Credits.
+OSU CCVM accepts the following credits for lower division courses: Advanced Placement (AP), College Level Examination Program (CLEP), Defense Activity Non-Traditional Education Support (DANTES) and International Baccalaureate (IB) Credits.

-Test credits for AP must be documented by either an official College Board score report or an official transcript indicating AP college credit submitted to OSU CVM.
+Test credits for AP must be documented by either an official College Board score report or an official transcript indicating AP college credit submitted to OSU CCVM.
 Additional credits must be documented as follows: